chenzhiwei/dockerfiles/README.md

 Haha, before you enjoy docker, you need to start dnsmasq service in docker container.

+## Issues

+The warning when run `locale` command like this `locale: Cannot set LC_CTYPE to default locale: No such file or directory` means you did not generate en_US.UTF-8.

+This locale issue can be solved by run `localedef -v -c -i en_US -f UTF-8 en_US.UTF-8` on CentOS, and `locale-gen en_US.UTF-8` on Ubuntu.

+If you can't find `localedef` command on CentOS, you need to reinstall `glibc-common` package, `locales` package on Ubuntu.

 ## In the End

 Docker document: <https://docs.docker.com>